bakaburg1/chtllm_paper/manuscript/results.md

 ![](results_files/figure-commonmark/fig-modality-correctness-1.png)

-Figure 2: Effect of prompting modality on model accuracy.
+Figure 2: Effect of prompt strategy on model accuracy.
 Points show the posterior median and bars the 95% credible intervals.

 </div>